-As we have seen, when God saves us from hell, he is not saving us from Satan, His is saving us from Himself.
+As we have seen, when God saves us from hell, he is not saving us from Satan, He is saving us from Himself.
 Christians are saved from God, by God, and for God.
 The experiencing of the wrath, vengeance, and retribution of a just and holy God ought to shake us to the core.
-No thought to man can possibly be more terrifying than spending eternity enduring the wrath of Almighty God.
-The wrath of God is dreadful.
+No thought of man can possibly be more terrifying than spending eternity enduring the wrath of Almighty God.

-Jesus, to the unholy, is terrifying.
-This is precisely why the King of majesty can be spoken of this way, because He is holy.
+To the unholy, Jesus is terrifying precisely because He is holy.
 Jesus is holy, and we are not.
 We are rebels who deserve punishment; and Jesus is the one we will stand before to receive it.

 The reason this concept of fearing God is so foreign to us as Christians is because, in Christ, we have lost reason to fear.
 The wrath of God no longer abides upon us because our faith has united us to Christ, and He died on our behalf, receiving, in our place, the wrath of God due us.